-Are you looking to buy a short sale in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area?
-There are some things that should concern you when buying a short sale in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+Are you looking to buy a short sale in North Carolina & New Jersey?
+There are some things that should concern you when buying a short sale in North Carolina & New Jersey.
 In this post, we take a look at 3 things that buyers should think about before buying a short sale property.

 The Value of Short Sale Opportunities